Gary Gannon

 Gary Gannon (born 18 February 1987) is an Irish Social Democrats politician who has been a Teachta Dála (TD) for the Dublin Central constituency since the 2020 general election.

 He served as a Dublin City Councillor from 2014 to 2020.

 Background

-Gannon was born in Dublin's North Inner City and now lives in Glasnevin.
+Gannon was born in Dublin's North Inner City, raised in Portland Place and now lives in Glasnevin.
 The son of a street trader, he left school to train as a plumber.
-He later studied History and Politics at Trinity College Dublin.
+He later studied history and politics at Trinity College Dublin.